-- Routine screening mammogram; - Routine cytologic screening (pap test); - Cervical cancer vaccinations for females: - Routine prostate specific antigen (PSA) blood test and digital rectal examination; - Colorectal cancer examination, including colonoscopies and related laboratory tests; - Routine PKU tests for newborns; - Cholesterol screening for lipid disorders; - Tobacco use screening of adults and tobacco cessation interventions by your Provider; - Alcohol misuse screening and behavioral counseling interventions for adults by your Provider; - · Annual medical diabetes eye exams, or in accordance with the frequency determined by your Provider; and

-• Flu shot when received from your Provider's office.
+- Routine screening mammogram. - Routine cytologic screening (pap test). - Cervical cancer vaccinations for females. - Routine prostate specific antigen (PSA) blood test and digital rectal examination. - Colorectal cancer examination, including colonoscopies and related laboratory tests. - Routine PKU tests for newborns. - Cholesterol screening for lipid disorders. - Tobacco use screening of adults and tobacco cessation interventions by your Provider. - Alcohol misuse screening and behavioral counseling interventions for adults by your Provider. - Annual medical diabetes eye exams, or in accordance with the frequency determined by your Provider. - Flu shot when received from your Provider's office.
 If it's more convenient to get your flu shot at a flu shot clinic, you may be eligible for reimbursement of some or all of your out of pocket costs.
-Reimbursement for one flu shot per Benefit Period, or as determined by Us, may be available at locations such as a flu shot clinic location.
-Examples of locations that may provide flu shots and may be considered flu shot clinics include your local pharmacy, your place of employment, a grocery store, Wal-Mart, Walgreens or Costco.
-There may be additional flu shot clinic locations available to you.
-The claim form you need to submit for reimbursement and the reimbursement amount is available on Our website at www.anthem.com/CUHealthPlan or you can call Our Member Services department.
+Reimbursement for one flu shot per Benefit

+Period, or as determined by Us, may be available at locations such as a flu shot clinic location.
+Examples of locations that may provide flu shots and may be considered flu shot clinics include your local pharmacy, your place of employment, The claim form you need to submit for reimbursement and the reimbursement amount is available on Our website at www.anthem.com/cuhealthplan or you can call Our Member Services department.
 This annual reimbursement is subject to change.
 Your cost for a flu shot otherwise paid for in full or in part by another party, is not eligible for reimbursement.